Top 5 Bourbon Distilleries Near Lexington KY

 Beyond the Tour: Living in Bourbon Country

-From bourbon-paired dinners at local restaurants to the annual Bourbon & Beyond festival, bourbon isn't just something we make here—it's woven into the fabric of daily life.
+From bourbon paired dinners at local restaurants to the annual Bourbon & Beyond festival, bourbon isn't just something we make here.
+It's woven into the fabric of daily life.
 And yes, you will develop strong opinions about which bourbon is best.
-(It's part of living here.)
+(It's part of living here).

 Ready to explore bourbon country?
 Start with these five distilleries, and you'll quickly understand why Kentucky bourbon is celebrated worldwide.
 Just remember: drink responsibly, savor each sip, and enjoy the journey through bourbon country.